 TRACEN Yorktown is also noteworthy as it offers international training to members of foreign Coast Guard forces, enhancing their military skills and advancing technical understanding in 15-week postings.

-Together We Served offers Coast Guard veterans the ability to reconnect with their companions from boot camp or any other stage in their military career.
+Together We Served offers Coast Guard veterans the ability to reconnect with their shipmates from boot camp or any other stage in their military career.
 Getting started is easy.
-Create a free account and fill out your service profile, detailing your assignments and boot camp along with their dates.
+Create a free account and fill out your service profile, detailing your unit assignments and boot camp along with associated dates.
 Our database will bring up other accounts belonging to veterans with details that overlap with yours.
 Every year we help countless veterans rekindle old friendships.